vuejs/docs/src/cookbook/packaging-components-npm.md

 }
 ```

 When build tools are used, they will pick up on the `module` build.
 Legacy applications would use the `main` build, and the `unpkg` build can be used directly in browsers.
-In fact, the [unpkg](https://unpkg.com) cdn automatically uses this when someone enters the URL for your module into their service!
+In fact, the [unpkg](https://unpkg.com) CDN automatically uses this when someone enters the URL for your module into their service!

 ### SSR Usage